 Before spending a penny it’s vital that you’re honest with yourselves.
 It’s lovely to dream of what we’d do if we had the chance, but here we deal

-with the realities of making those dreams come true and of preventing them from becoming a nightmare.
+with the realities of making those dreams come true or of preventing them from becoming a nightmare.

-that things don’t always go to plan.
+trip that things don’t always go to plan.
 Sometimes the air is blue when things go wrong.
-It’s always on the road, like when we get lost (yes even with a satnav), find ourselves stuck in heavy city traffic, lunatic fellow road users, problems in finding
+It’s usually when we're 'on the road', like when we get lost (yes even with a satnav), find ourselves stuck in heavy city traffic, lunatic fellow road users,

 OK.
 So let’s assume you’ve ticked the boxes above.
 Let’s now progress to what to buy etc.